• Home

 Staff explore their own regulation patterns and identify potential triggers.

-• Weeks 2–5 (45 min per week):
+• Weeks 2–5 (1hour per week):

 • Guided reflection on self-monitoring